-Modern businesses are managing and maintaining an enormous amount of content changes - sometimes as many as thousands per day.
-With content-driven experiences on the rise, and the ensuing demand to constantly push out more, the need to find efficient and effective ways to manage content across all channels is an increasingly high priority for digital leaders.
-In fact, the value of the global content management system (CMS) market is projected to reach \$94 billion by 2023, according to a recent report1.
+With content-driven experiences on the rise, and the ensuing demand to constantly deliver more, the need to find efficient and effective ways to manage content across all channels is an increasingly high priority for digital leaders.

-As the market for content management grows, the question changes from whether or not you should invest in a CMS, to which type to go for: is a headless, traditional, or hybrid system best?
-Traditional weboriented content management systems, which tie the front-end and back-end architecture together, have historically been the primary method for managing and delivering content experiences.
+As the need for content management grows, the question changes from whether or not you should invest in a CMS, to which type to go for: is a headless, traditional, or hybrid system best?

+Traditional web-oriented content management systems, which tie the front-end and back-end architecture together, have historically been the primary method for managing and delivering content experiences.
 But with the need to reach customers through new channels and devices - mobile apps, smart devices, digital assistants, and more - the traditional CMS is being disrupted by headless CMS architectures, which decouple the frontend systems from the back-end.
-In fact, headless CMS adoption is predicted to double within a year.

 With customers spending almost one-third of their days engaging with digital content and frequently engaging on multiple channels, according to an Adobe survey, it's undeniable that developers need a faster and better way to create digitally engaging experiences across channels.
 Yet despite the appeal of headless for developers, a headless-only CMS may not be the best approach.